 Arbitration Law

-Browse physical shelves
+Browse the physical shelf

-Find books by Decimal Dewey Classification
+Search for books by Decimal Dewey Classification

 340 Law

-Find books by EuroVoc terms
+Search for books by EuroVoc term

 1. MT (MicroThesaurus): subset of a thesaurus, usually containing terms from a subject area narrower than the scope of the whole thesaurus;